http://www.rte.ie/news/player/world-report/2012/1216/ – radio show here.

 Land, aid and Obama

-In recent years, legions of stories of land grabs involving alleged collusion between local politicians and foreign companies – often Chinese – have made headlines, with the Cambodian human rights group Licadho saying that around 400,000 people have been affected by the seizures over the past decade.
+In recent years, stories of land grabs involving alleged collusion between local politicians and foreign companies – often Chinese – have made headlines, with the Cambodian human rights group Licadho saying that around 400,000 people have been affected by the seizures over the past decade.

 The Cambodian government disputes the numbers, with spokesperson Phay Siphan telling Asia Sentinel that “they are exaggerated.”

 The government remains dependent on foreign aid to a large extent still, despite the growing economy, and Cambodia’s aid dependency for now at least gives donors some leverage – a chance to apply more pressure on the Cambodian government to halt the land grabs, says Naly Pilorge of Licadho.

 “One thing we have recommended is more serious action from international donor countries, including placing conditions on aid money,” she says.
 “We’ve seen very little of that thus far, but the little we saw has worked – for example the World Bank moratorium on assistance to Cambodia in 2011.”

 The Bank’s decision to halt aid – until a settlement is reached with residents around what was Phnom Penh’s Boeung Kak lake – site of a now cause-celebre land grab – possibly prompted Prime Minister Hun Sen’s moratorium on land concessions announced in May 2012, a move also perhaps undertaken with a view to parliamentary elections, which are due in 2013.

 Nonetheless the influence of western donors and linked agencies such as the World Bank is shrinking in Cambodia, where Chinese investment since 2006 tops US$8billion.
 The Chinese government has also allocated US$2billion in loans and grants to Cambodia – helping build vital infrastructure such as roads and bridges.